Porsche Macan Review & Prices

 The rear seats fold in a handy three-way (40:20:40) split so you can carry long luggage and two rear passengers at once.
 There aren’t any handy seat release catches in the boot, however, so you’ll have to lean forwards to flip them down yourself.

-There’s a 12V socket by the boot so you can charge a few devices on the move and you’ll find a sizeable storage compartment under the boot floor.
-It’s just about deep enough to hold a bicycle helmet and a few small soft bags or hide a couple of valuables safely out of sight.
+There’s a 12V socket in the boot so you can charge devices on the move, and you’ll find a sizable storage compartment under the boot floor; deep enough to hold a few small bags, or to hide valuables safely out of sight.

 Interior style, infotainment and accessories